JeanBaptisteDurand/Scraping/README.md

 ## Scrapping of PEFC with selenium

-make a gif of the bot running
+make a gif of the bot running for selenium

+scrape fsc via api in go